Adam Scott: 2016–present: Career expansion and Severance

-Scott continued his comedy roles with several episodes of Ken Marino's The Bachelor parody Burning Love and also on David Wain's Wet Hot American Summer: Ten Years Later.
-From 2016 to 2018, Scott appeared in four episodes of the hit Mike Schur comedy The Good Place as Trevor, a demon.

-In 2017 and 2019, Scott took a turn to dramatic roles by appearing in HBO's Big Little Lies as Ed Mackenzie, husband of main character Madeline Mackenzie, played by Reese Witherspoon.
+From 2016 to 2018, Scott appeared in five episodes of the acclaimed Michael Schur show The Good Place as Trevor, a demon.
+In 2017, he appeared in David Wain's Wet Hot American Summer: Ten Years Later and made a guest appearance on HBO's Veep.
+In 2017 and 2019, Scott took a turn to dramatic work by appearing in HBO's Big Little Lies as Ed Mackenzie, husband of main character Madeline Mackenzie, played by Reese Witherspoon.

+Scott and Paul Rudd teamed up again to act in and produce the indie comedy Fun Mom Dinner (2017).
 Scott starred with Craig Robinson in the sitcom Ghosted, which premiered on October 1, 2017, on Fox, lasting just one season.
-He and his wife also executive produced the show.
+He and his wife executive produced the show.
 In 2020, Scott hosted the one-season ABC game show Don't, executive produced by Ryan Reynolds.